pm2-hive/pm2-hive.github.io/docs/features/quick-start.md

 pm2 restart all        # Restart all processes

-pm2 reload all         # Will 0s downtime reload (for NETWORKED apps) pm2 gracefulReload all # Send exit message then reload (for networked apps)
+pm2 reload all         # Will 0s downtime reload (for NETWORKED apps)

 pm2 stop 0             # Stop specific process id
 pm2 restart 0          # Restart specific process id